Altab Ali and the Fight For Equality

 Watch the trailer for Altab Ali and the Battle of Brick Lane.

 The illustration and stop-motion format uses a stark palette to tell this hard-hitting and true story with maximum impact.
-This mini documentary was available for a limited free, online release before being submitted to film festivals worldwide.
-It will be available for screenings at a future date.

 The Fight for Equality